Site

 getting exhausted.
 Over tired pups and teenagers can easily

 injure their joints and ligaments.
-If your young rottweiler is
+If your young rottweiler

 being especially wild and naughty then it needs more exercise and

 training sessions.
-Boredom and underplaying and lack of mental
+Boredom and underplaying and lack of

 stimulation are the three biggest causes of bad behavior!!